Weardale Way - Sunderland to Durham (★★★☆☆)

 | Some snowdrops near Castle Dene |

-Here the path continues on through Lumley Park Wood, which forms part of the grounds around Lumley Castle - which itself passes by on the far side of the stream (there are no pictures as it is only just about visible through the trees).
+Here the path continues on through Lumley Park Wood, which forms part of the grounds around Lumley Castle - which passes by on the far side of the stream (there are no pictures yet as the castle is only just about visible through the trees).

 | Walking through Lumley Park Wood |